 We are happy to announce the Eclipse Theia 1.26 release!
 This release contains 50 merged pull requests and we welcome ten new contributors.
 In this article we will highlight some selected improvements and provide an overview of the latest news around Theia.

 You don’t know about Eclipse Theia, yet?
 It is the next-generation platform for building IDEs and tools for the web or desktop, based on modern state-of-the-art web technologies.
 For more details, please refer to this article and visit the Theia website.

 If you are adopting Theia, there are a couple of interesting general news:

 - Theia is dropping Node 12 support

-- Theia is planning to introduce a more stable API for adopters, see the discussions here and here and please contribute your point of view!
+- Theia is planning to introduce a more stable API for adopters, see the discussions eclipse-theia/theia#11125 and eclipse-theia/theia#11124 and please contribute your point of view!

-- A discussion about a community drive test suite has been initiated, see here.
+- A discussion about a community drive test suite has been initiated on github.

 If you are interested in joining similar discussions or if you want to open a topic, please report your ideas for improvements.
 Also, you are invited to join our weekly dev call and discuss your ideas live with the community.

 In the development month leading up to the 1.26 release, we are happy to welcome ten new contributors, adding up to a total number of 111 active contributors within the last 12 months.
 Thanks to all the great work from the contributors, Eclipse Theia continues to be one the most active projects at Eclipse.

 If you are looking for a simple way to check out the new release, please download Theia Blueprint, which has just been updated to 1.26.